 Photo above taken and copyrighted by this website's co-author, Keith Forbes

 Blairgowrie Plan by Perth and Kinross Council (local administrative and tax authority.
 See http://www.pkc.gov.uk/CHttpHandler.ashx?id=25419&p=0.

 In summer (on June 21) it does not get dark until after 10:30 pm and has daylight by 7 am.
 In winter (on December 21) it gets dark from shortly after 3 pm until about 8:30 am.
 Blairgowrie is in the British Greenwich Mean Time (GMT) zone.
 At 7 am (0700 hours) here it is 8 am (0800 hours) in most of Europe, 3 am (0300 hours) in the Caribbean and Bermuda; and 2 am (0200 hours) in Ottawa (Canada); New York and Boston (USA).
 Visitors who bring laptops or tablets or smartphones, etc and who stay with friends residing locally should ask whether or not the latter have WIFI or wired Internet.
 If not, bringing their own MIFI is a suggested option.
 Visitors who, in their countries, may be used to spending a great deal of time on their cell (mobile) phones, should bring their own, after checking with their service provider about any roaming charges here in the UK.
 This is particularly important because most local residents do not have free telephone calls to Europe or the USA or Canada or beyond, even when they have Internet services.
-Because such calls are expensive, considerate visitors should either use their own cell (mobile) phones or, if they have brought their own laptops or similar, use Skype or similar to contact their friends or family abroad.
+Because such calls are expensive, considerate visitors should either use their own cell (mobile) phones or, if they have brought their own laptops or similar, use Skype or similar to contact their friends or family abroad, bearing in mind the time difference.

 Aberfeldy, 30 miles.